 7. Take Care Of Health Issues

-Your wisdom tooth has been causing you problems for a while or you always wanted someone to check your painful back?
+Have your wisdom tooth has been causing you problems for a while or you always wanted someone to check your painful back?
 Do it now!
 Although some treatments might be cheaper abroad, you never know if you get the same kind of quality.
 There could also be language or cultural barriers.
 It’s in most cases better to get it out of the way before you start a nomad lifestyle.
 Again, go and see a doctor as soon as possible so there is plenty of time for potential treatments and aftercare.

 Time To Say Goodbye To Your Old Lifestyle

 As you can see, there are quite a few things you need to do well in advance before you can hit the road.
 Leaving your old life behind can be much work and is not always that easy.
-Especially, when we are emotionally attached to people, material things or even routines.
+Especially, when we are emotionally attached to people, material things, or even routines.
 But this is part of the transition, too.
 Read my next post to find out what you should organize and plan to finally start a nomad lifestyle.